 Till then you can have a look at these CRM tools.

 Do you know that social media has emerged as one of the benchmarking tools to identify the company as more trusted or scam?
 According to surveys,

 93 percent of social media users believe, the company should have an online social presence;

-Under such needs, social CRM tools have started emerging which not only helps in interacting with all social media handles from a single dashboard, but it also helps in analyzing the kind of reputation is being spread for a particular brand.
+Under such needs, social CRM tools have started emerging which not only helps in interacting with all social media handles from a single dashboard, but also help in analyzing the kind of reputation that is being spread for a particular brand.

 It’s difficult to predict who will become the market leader.
-Some of the CRM giants (SAP, Oracle, Salesforce) have bought out social app designers during the past couple years
+Some of the CRM giants (SAP, Oracle, Salesforce) have bought out social app designers during the past couple of years.

 Social CRM Market Leader: Nimble